The Impact of TV Advertising on Website Traffic: Analyzed Data Sample

+While analyzing traffic sources in Google Analytics, it's important to acknowledge a potential limitation.
+Users might be more inclined to click on organic search results based on the content they observe at the top of the listings, particularly where sponsored links are displayed.
+However, the existence and significance of this phenomenon are debatable and extend beyond the scope of our current research.
+Although we don't delve into investigating this behavior, recognizing its potential impact serves as a caveat and acknowledges a limitation in the scope of our model.

-Our dataset covers website traffic and TV ads details of a Czech fast-moving consumer goods (FMCG) company, which sells their products online only, in the year 2019.
-The data contains a time series of organic website visits obtained from Google with the minute frequency resulting in the length of $n=\num{525600}$ minutes, i.e.\ 365 days.
-Furthermore, we have information for $m=\num{3222}$ TV ads which contains the date and the time of each broadcasting with an accuracy of one second and three categorical variables describing qualities of each spot -- the advertising motive (1 sponsoring and 11 regular spots), the premium position (first, second, other, penultimate, last), and the TV channel (7 values).
+Furthermore, we have information for $m=3,222$ TV ads which contains the date and the time of each broadcasting with an accuracy of one second and three categorical variables describing qualities of each spot: \begin{itemize} \item An advertising motive consisting of 1 sponsoring (carrying a branding message) and 11 regular promotional spots (9 communicates discounts, the other 2 special offers). \item A premium position -- first, second, other, penultimate, and last. \item A TV channel where the TV Channel 2 is the most popular local TV channel.
+TV Channels 3, 4, and 5 are in the same bundle as the TV Channel 2, however, target slightly different audience and have lower viewership.
+The audience of TV Channel 6 are older people and finally TV Channel 7 broadcasts music videos. \end{itemize}